 Located in Davie, Flamingo Gardens invites everyone to the return of its Garden of Lights, when the gardens (a former orange grove) and historic Wray home will be decked out with lights and decorations.
 On select evenings between December 13 and December 29, hours will be extended so you can experience it all after the sun goes down.

-Already doll house-like, the Stranahan House, built in 1901, transforms into a Victorian Christmas every year at this time.
+Already dollhouse-like and built in 1901, the Stranahan House transforms into a Victorian Christmas every year at this time.
 The candles, garlands and towering fruit centerpieces at the Stranahan House will probably have “visions of sugar plums” dancing in your head.
 It’s located on Fort Lauderdale’s New River, so take the Water Taxi.

 Greater Fort Lauderdale has a diverse, multicultural community, which makes this season even more special.
 There are several annual events that celebrate individual cultures, and also invite others to learn and share fellowship.